asteig/rabidcore/docs/Commands.md

 Commands
 ======================

-The Commands class and its children define the default behaviours of all models.
+The Commands class and its children define the default behaviors of all models.
 It is not necessary to extend this class unless you want to change the default actions of a DataModel, or create actions for a route that does not correspond to a model.

 Command methods are called by the Router based on the request URI.
 See the Router documentation for more details.